github/KustoSchemaTools/README.md

     .WithPlugin<DatabaseCleanup>();
 ```

 Additional features can be added with custom plugins.
-A sample for `table groups`, where some parts of the schema are defined once, but is applied for several tables can be found in [here](https://github.com/github/KustoSchemaToolsAction/blob/main/KustoSchemaCLI/Plugins/TableGroupPlugin.cs).
+A sample for `table groups`, where some parts of the schema are defined once, but are applied for several tables can be found in [here](https://github.com/github/KustoSchemaToolsAction/blob/main/KustoSchemaCLI/Plugins/TableGroupPlugin.cs).

 The `KustoSchemaHandler` is the central place for synching schemas between yaml and a database.
 It offers functions for generating changes formatted in markdown, writing a database to yaml files and applying changes from yaml files to a database.